faywong/preact-native/README.md

 # preact-native
 client native implement of preactjs(https://preactjs.com/)

-# dom api driver
+# container driver
-the dom apis need to be implemented in native
+these dom apis need to be implemented in preact-native

 ### node
 * normalizedNodeName